The Roebuck Bay Hotel

 Today affectionately known as “The Roey”, The Roebuck Bay Hotel was established in 1880 by E.W.
 Streeter and was one of the first buildings in Broome when it was just a tiny settlement town.

 E.W.
 Streeter was a London Jeweller who held pearling interests in Broome and South-East Asia.
-At the time of building the Roebuck Bay Hotel he was also establishing Streeters’ Store, selling pearls and Mother of Pearl.
+At the time of building the Roebuck Bay Hotel he was also establishing Streeters’ Store, selling pearls and Mother of Pearl to visitors and locals alike.

 The Roebuck was built to encourage the pearling lugger crews to remain in Broome and it was here that they would relax and unwind after their long days at sea.
-The original building was destroyed in a fire in 1904 which led to the rebuilding of the main building.
+The original building was destroyed in a fire in 1904 which led to the rebuilding of the main building though the integrity of the Roey remains the same today.

 The Roebuck Bay Hotel has changed hands many times over the years and had many renovations and changes.
 Mrs Nightingall purchased the hotel in 1955 and made extensive renovations, including the addition of pre-made bedrooms which were transported by semi-trailer from Perth.
 In 1973 the hotel was bought by The Swan before prominent Broome identity, Brian Coppin purchased the hotel in the late 1980’s and made a number of extensions and renovations which created the Roey as the building that we know and love today;